spook/init-service/README.md

 * init-service is NOT the be-all, end-all.
 It's scope is to handle the common, popular situations for working with simple services.
 * Minimal dependencies: Currently it requires /bin/sh and core Perl modules;
 eventually I want this to be shell only.
+Add no dependencies please!

 The best way to help is to test and fix this to work on various flavors and versions of Linux operating systems.
 To date, these are tested: